gjberger/cs107e_project/proposal.md

 Include stretch goals and/or fallback position to indicate how you might fine-tune the project scope if needed.

 We want to make an interactive subway surfers type game.

-The user will stand on
+The user will stand on a skateboard modified to sense backward and forward movements.
+We will do this with either a gyroscope, accelerometer, or pressure sensors.

+We will sync the player's movements with graphical output mimicing the game Subway Surfers.

+The graphical output will use multiple framebuffers to represent the various possible scenes.

+We will draw on these and constantly redraw where the character is relative to the other objects.
+Recall that the character moves in a forward motion in an alley with 3 lanes, moving back and forth to avoid obstacles.
+If a player hits the obstacles, the game is over.

+The base idea is simply to have the player move back and forth to switch lanes, but a stretch goal would be being able to jump over obstacles.

+A fallback would be to nix the jumping idea.

 ## Resources, budget
-Itemize components/materials you will need and plan for acquiring them.
-We can reimburse cost of parts up to $20 per person.

 ## Tasks, member responsibilities
 Each team member should be responsible for a clearly identifiable part of the project.